 Unfortunately, most of us undervalue the time we’ve been given.
 We waste it by putting others’ needs ahead of our own.
 We spend an entire weekend doing absolutely nothing.
 And we constantly get distracted by things that aren’t important.

-Last year, a letter written by a dying young woman went viral.
+In 2018, a letter written by a dying young woman went viral.
 In it, she urged people to really live.
 It inspired me to start making decisions influenced by valuing my time.

 Focus on the big picture.